yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 The mechanism for providing routing instructions MUST NOT be used to request end-user to provide any authentication credentials.

-## Validation of native_callback_uri

-Validation of **native_callback_uri** is RECOMMENDED, to mitigate open redirection attacks.
+## Open redirection by Authorization Server's User-Interacting App

+To mitigate open redirection attacks, trust establishment in *native_callback_uri* is RECOMMENDED by *User-Interacting App*.
+Any federating *Authorization Server* MAY also wish to establish trust.

-A validating Authorization Server MAY use various mechanisms outside the scope of this document.
+The sepcific trust establishment mechanisms are outside the scope of this document.
-For example, validation using {{OpenID.Federation}} is possible:
+For example purposes, one way to validate could leverage {{OpenID.Federation}}:

 * Strip url path from **native_callback_uri** (retaining the DNS domain).
 * Add the url path /.well-known/openid-federation and perform trust chain resolution.